Learn more about the language and concepts related to Voices Unbarred's work

 FORUM THEATRE-an interactive TO practice meant to allow for the processing of a societal issue through improvisation and theatrical work.
 We dramatize a true story where there was oppression, yet a potential for change in the situation.
 The audience is then encouraged to jump in and try out different ways to stop the oppression.
 As a community, we discuss the potential outcomes of each presented solution, both short-term and long-term, as well as how feasible it is.
 By playing out each solution in real time, we get to rehearse for the revolution in a safe space.

 "PEOPLE FIRST" LANGUAGE-language that emphasizes the humanity in people by stating “person” first and abandoning the harmful stereotypes that simple labels such as “felon” or “criminals” can bare.

-At VU, we tend to use "people first language", but it is important to remember that every person is different and what someone is comfortable being called varies from person to person.
+Part of using "people first language" is also remembering that every person is different and what someone is comfortable being called varies from person to person.

 RETURNED CITIZENS/RETURNING CITIZENS-common term used for people who are formerly incarcerated.

 COMMUNITY ADVOCATES-what we call the people who are formerly incarcerated who create and advocate with Voices Unbarred.